samonzeweb/godb/README.md

 ### Test all with Docker

-With Docker you can test with SQLite, PostgreSQL, MariaDB and SQL Server with the `testallwithdocker.sh` shell script.
+Using Docker you can test with SQLite, PostgreSQL, MariaDB and SQL Server with the `testallwithdocker.sh` shell script.

 SQL Server is greedy, on OSX allow at least 4Go to Docker.